 For Potential Faculty…

 GW provides the rare combination of the facilities and resources needed to run an impactful research program, with a small, high quality undergraduate program, all brought together in an amazing metropolitan location.
 GW’s strong faculty and prime location will allow you to recruit excellent Ph.D. and M.S. students to pursue cutting-edge sponsored research.
 The university provides infrastructure (an HPC cluster, startup incubation, a fabulous new building opened, etc.) and incentives (junior researcher awards, internal grants, excellent overhead reimbursement, etc.) to encourage and reward top quality publications and impactful research.
 In contrast to some larger CS departments that admit 1,000 or more undergraduate students per year, we accept closer to 75.
 This means your undergraduate teaching can focus on getting to know your students and engaging them in interesting projects.
 Located just a few blocks from the White House, our campus will give you easy access to funding agencies such as NSF which are just a short metro ride away.

-With only ~15 full time faculty, we are a small department that excels in a few areas, notably systems/networking, security/cryptography, and data science/machine learning.
+With only ~15 tenure-track faculty, we are a small department that excels in a few areas, notably systems/networking, security/cryptography, and data science/machine learning.
 While many top-ranked CS programs are substantially larger than us, we focus on quality in these areas.
 Our small size means that new faculty can have a significant voice in the direction of the department.
 With $3.4 million in research expenditures per year, our per-faculty funding rates are competitive with top programs around the country.
-While rankings tend to be biased towards larger schools, we believe that our small "boutique" department offers a unique opportunity for faculty who want to make a strong impact on their school’s community.
+While rankings tend to be biased towards larger schools, we believe that our small “boutique” department offers a unique opportunity for faculty who want to make a strong impact on their school’s community.
 Our department and school offer many opportunities for interdisciplinary impact, including our Designing Trustworthy AI Systems fellowship and Institute for Data, Democracy, and Politics.
-Finally, we are proud to be part of a school that emphasizes and succeeds at promoting diversity -- 37% of our undergraduate students are women (more than double the national average) and we are working hard to raise that number higher by making CS a welcoming and fascinating discipline for all.
+Finally, we are proud to be part of a school that emphasizes and succeeds at promoting diversity – 37% of our undergraduate students are women (more than double the national average) and we are working hard to raise that number higher by making CS a welcoming and fascinating discipline for all.